• Skip to primary navigation

 • First, I freeze the fresh raspberries so there is less of a chance of them turning to mush instantly when mixed in with the dough.
 Alternatively, you could use frozen berries, which are just as good in this scenario.

-• To shape the Raspberry Lemon Scones, it’s just a matter of gathering and patting the dough disks together, no kneading needed.
+• To shape the Raspberry Lemon Scones, it's just a matter of gathering and patting the dough disks together, no kneading is needed.

 • Once they're shaped into the disks, I like the freeze them for at least 20 minutes before slicing them into wedges.
 This not only helps the raspberries from bleeding out into the Raspberry Lemon Scones but it also helps them keep their shape when they bake.